 But Atlanta rallied.
 Jeff Blauser reached second on a single and a sacrifice by Damon Berryhill.
 Lonnie Smith walked, bringing Francisco Cabrera off the bench for his first appearance of the World Series.
 Ten days earlier, Cabrera had hit a walk-off two-run single in Game Seven of the NLCS, giving Atlanta the National League pennant over Pittsburgh.
-Now he found himself in essentially the identical situation: elimination game, bottom of the ninth, two outs, down by a run, the tying and winning runs on base.
+Now he found himself in almost the identical situation: elimination game, bottom of the ninth, down by a run, the tying and winning runs on base.
 Cabrera cracked a liner to left field.
-Maldonado misjudged the ball for a split-second but stepped back, leaped up and caught it.
+Maldonado misjudged the ball for a split-second but stepped back, leaped up, and caught it.

 One out to go …

 Henke slipped two breaking balls by Otis Nixon to get ahead, 0-and-2.
 One strike to go … but Nixon slapped Henke’s next offering through the left side to score Blauser with the tying run.
 Smith and Nixon advanced an extra base on Maldonado’s wild throw home.
 With the winning run at third, Henke composed himself and got Ron Gant to fly out to deep center, sending Game Six into extra innings.